 This year at North Melbourne Primary School, we are providing dedicated technology classes from Year 3-6.
 The aim of this program is to help students use technology safely, creatively and purposefully.
 We wish students to understand that technology is one of many tools that can support and extend their learning if it is used effectively.

-During term 1, students will learn how to troubleshoot common problems, learn how resources such as Britannica, Epic, Reading Eggs and Siri can help them develop knowledge and support their literacy and how to develop and maintain a digital learning journal using See-Saw.
+Students will learn how to troubleshoot common problems, learn how resources such as Britannica, Epic, Reading Eggs and Siri can help them develop knowledge and support their literacy and how to develop and maintain a digital learning journal using See-Saw.
 They will learn effectively use a set of core iPad apps that can be used in the classroom to personalise their learning.

 Bring Your Own (BYO) iPad program for Year 3-6